ibm-cloud-docs/vpc/nlb-sg-integration.md

 #### Outbound rules
 {: #nlb-outbound-rules}

 Ensure that your targets are in a security group and configured as the destination in the outbound rules.
-Using a nested security group allows your NLB to allow only outbound traffic to the target and health check ports.
+For more information, see [About security groups](/docs/vpc?topic=vpc-using-security-groups).

 | Protocol | Destination type | Destination | Value |
 |-----------|------|------|-------|